 - Preheat oven to 400°F.

 - Bake for 20-30 minutes, or until the Brussels sprouts are lightly charred and crisp on the outside and toasted on the bottoms.
-The outer leaves will be extra dark and crispy too.
-(Be sure to keep an eye on your sprouts while baking, though, since different ovens and different sized sprouts may affect baking time.)
-Taste, and sprinkle on extra salt and pepper if necessary.
+(Be sure to keep an eye on your sprouts while baking, though, since different ovens and different sized sprouts may affect baking time.
+Any loose leaves will also get charred and crispy.)

 If you make this recipe, be sure to snap a photo and hashtag it #gimmesomeoven.
 I'd love to see what you cook!